OjasviChauhan/301DaysOfCode/README.md

 ## Day 153 : 22nd September 2020
 Studied Backtracking and solved problems like "Rat in Maze" and "N-Queen Problem" based on the same concept.

+## Day 154 : 23rd September 2020
+Tried to solve a problem from Leetcode on heaps.